Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Recollections on Tangent Categories

 We conclude this section by proving a relatively elementary, yet powerful, result which holds for arbitrary tangent categories.
 Our goal is to establish that every tangent bundle functor of a tangent category must necessarily be limit and colimit reflecting.
-This is a useful step in both knowing how tangent functors interact with isomorphisms (namely that if $TX \cong TY$ then it was already the case that $X \cong Y$) and in determining which endofunctors have a hope of being a tangent bundle functor.
-We ultimately will use this to conclude that in reasonable situations, all powers of tangent functors reflect the tangent-categorical analogue of local diffeomorphisms (Definition \ref{Defn: TEtale in a tangent category} below).
+This is a useful step in both knowing how tangent bundle functors interact with isomorphisms (namely that if $TX \cong TY$ then it was already the case that $X \cong Y$) and in determining which endofunctors have a hope of being a tangent bundle functor.
+We ultimately will use this to conclude that in reasonable situations, all powers of tangent bundle functors reflect the tangent-categorical analogue of local diffeomorphisms (Definition \ref{Defn: TEtale in a tangent category} below).

 The technical result we present below is elementary and likely in the category theory literature.
 However, we could not find it upon a literature search and so present it here with a full proof for the sake of completeness.
-While this is technically straightforward, it illustrates the technical power that comes from having a category $\Cscr$ with an endofunctor $F:\Cscr \to \Cscr$ and a section/retraction pair in the endofunctor category $[\Cscr,\Cscr]$. \begin{theorem} Let $\Cscr$ be a category with an endofunctor $F:\Cscr \to \Cscr$ and natural transformations
+While this is technically straightforward, it illustrates the technical power that comes from having a category $\Cscr$ with an endofunctor $F:\Cscr \to \Cscr$ and a section/retraction pair in the endofunctor category.